 Getting Started With Gherkin For Selenium Testing

-Now that you know what BDD is let’s get started with Gherkin for Selenium Testing.
+Now that you know what Behavior Driven Development is let’s get started with Gherkin for Selenium Testing.

 Gherkin is a Business Readable, Domain Specific Language which entitles its users to write effective